marzelwidmer/https-demo/README.md

 `keytool -importkeystore -srckeystore keepcalm.jks -destkeystore keepcalm.p12 -deststoretype pkcs12`

-We'll have to provide the source keystore password and also set a new keystore password.
+We'll have to provide the source keystore password and set a new keystore password.
 The alias and keystore password will be needed later.

 ```
 keytool -genkeypair -alias keecalm -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore keepcalm.p12 -validity 3650